canslab/canslab.github.io/index.md

 ## Welcome to Jangho Park's portfolio page
 This page contains information on some projects that I've worked on.
+I like to use C++ and C# as main languages.
+Plus, I love to use Visual Studio to build something.

 ### Image-based Car Scratch Retrieval System